-We will build on the achievements of our highly productive partnership between engineers, biomedical scientists and clinicians.
+We build on the achievements of our highly productive partnership between engineers, biomedical scientists and clinicians.
 Our partnership was the first in the world to demonstrate non-contact monitoring of oxygen saturation in clinical environments using webcams.
 Our electronic evidence-based early-warning system (SEND) is now deployed in every adult ward throughout the four acute hospitals in Oxfordshire.
-Our gestational diabetes self-management smartphone app (GDm-health) is used in four NHS Trusts in the region to manage diabetes during pregnancy.
+Our gestational diabetes self-management smartphone app (GDm-health) is used in 55 NHS Trusts to manage diabetes during pregnancy.

 Professor Andrew Farmer is a General Practitioner and Researcher based at the Nuffield Department of Primary Care Health Sciences at the University of Oxford.
 His talk is on care for people with long-term health conditions and on the prospects for using new technologies for improving their health.
 Why is it taking so long for mobile devices to become part of routine health care?
 What are the implications for privacy around use of electronic data to support health care?
 Can wearable monitoring devices replace regular visits to the nurse or doctor?